 In 1999, Public Interactive, an independent, for-profit company, was founded.

 In November 2003, NPR received $235 million from the estate of Joan B. Kroc, the widow of Ray Kroc, founder of McDonald's Corporation.
-This was the largest monetary gift ever to a cultural institution.
+It was the largest monetary gift ever to a cultural institution.

-In 2004, the Kroc gift increased NPR's budget by over 50% to $153 million, with $34 million deposited in its endowment.
+In 2004, the Kroc gift increased NPR's budget by over 50% to $153 million, with $34 million going to its endowment.

 In August 2005, NPR entered podcasting with a directory of over 170 programs created by NPR and member stations.